Navigating permanent underdetermination in dark energy and inflationary cosmology: Addressing permanent underdetermination in cosmology

 What we have here represents a clear-cut case of applying the overarching approach.
-As an analogy, consider well-known examples that have been identified in the literature as exemplifying this strategy, which include (to repeat from above) embedding the various superstring theories within the framework of M-theory, or embedding matrix and wave mechanics into what is now consider to be `orthodox' quantum mechanics \cite{LeBihan2018-LEBDAO}.
+As an analogy, consider well-known examples that have been identified in the literature as exemplifying this strategy, which include (to repeat from above) embedding the various superstring theories within the framework of M-theory, or embedding matrix and wave mechanics into what is now consider to be `orthodox' quantum mechanics \cite{LeBihan2018-LEBDAO, Muller1997-MULTEM, Muller1997-MULTEM-2}.
 The distinctive feature of this strategy is that the underdetermined theories have been unified such that they can be understood as different facets of the overarching theory that subsumes them.
 This is exactly what has been done here.
-That is, the above inflationary EFT represents the most general framework compatible with the most basic physical assumptions of inflation (quasi-de Sitter expansion in a perturbed FLRW background), and the various microphysical inflationary proposals correspond to particular choices for $\alpha$, $\beta$, and the functions parameterizing the higher order terms.
-However, it is also important to emphasize that this framework is far more general than the simplest versions of the inflation paradigm, and can accommodate much more exotic physics as particular realizations of the various EFT parameters.
+That is, the above inflationary EFT represents the most general framework compatible with the most basic physical assumptions of inflation (quasi-de Sitter expansion in a perturbed FLRW background), and the various microphysical inflationary proposals correspond to particular choices for $\alpha$, $\beta$, and the functions parameterizing the higher order terms.\footnote{That said, there are still important differences between these cases---most obviously, von Neumann's work in quantum mechanics obviously amounted to more than merely constructing a theory with more free parameters, which is essentially what we have in the inflation case.} However, it is also important to emphasize that this framework is far more general than the simplest versions of the inflation paradigm, and can accommodate much more exotic physics as particular realizations of the various EFT parameters.

 What is the fundamental ontology posited by this framework?
 The ontology still consists of a scalar field, but the scalar field is now frequently denoted $\pi$ to distinguish it from the standard inflaton field $\varphi$.
 The inflationary EFT can be described by models of the form $\langle M, g_{\text{FLRW}}, \Phi_i, \pi \rangle$ and the dynamics for $\pi$ come from the very long and cumbersome EFT action schematically introduced above.
 While we are still working with a scalar field, there are some changes in its interpretation. $\pi$ is now interpreted as a Goldstone boson that results from the spontaneous breaking of time-translation symmetry, which generates some level of analogy with other dynamical systems in particle or condensed matter physics that exhibit spontaneous symmetry breaking.